memser-spaceport/pln-events/README.md

 5. The Spaceport team will review and merge your event into the website

 ## Editing Events
-If you've already created your event but want to add or change details in the .toml file, create a PR with your edit requests, along with any comments.
+If you've already created your event but want to add or change details in the .md file, create a PR with your edit requests, along with any comments.
 The Spaceport team will review and merge your changes to the website.